Rhinoceroach/Dodge-The-Bullet/ReadMe.txt

 Controls:
 WASD - to move the player
 R - open shop
-leftclick - click on one of the pictures to buy an upgrade from the shop
+Leftclick - click on one of the pictures to buy an upgrade from the shop

 Shop upgrades:
 Increase speed - represented by boots